 Some Powder Basics

 There are basically four types of gunpowder.
 Black powder, semi-smokeless, pseudo black powder ("Pyrodex"), and smokeless.

-In the west it is generally attributed to Sir Francis Bacon or Berthold Schwartz circa the 1200s, but they basically popularized what had been known for a long time and did not invent it.
+In the west it is generally attributed to Roger Bacon or Berthold Schwartz circa the 1200s, but they basically popularized what had been known for a long time and did not invent it.
 It was undoubtedly known to the early Chinese and Hindu people of India.
 Some early writings, circa 1300 BC, from these cultures speak of such a substance though it was used as an incendiary or a demolition device and not in "firearms."
 It is also clear that such a substance was known to the ancient Greeks.
 The earliest known use of it as propellant in firearms was by the Arabs circa 1150 in their war with the Iberians.
-While the exact proportions have varied over the years, blackpowder is basically a finely ground mixture of about 15% charcoal, 10% sulfur, and 75% potassium nitrate.
+While the exact proportions have varied over the years, but blackpowder is basically a finely ground mixture of about 15% charcoal, 10% sulfur, and 75% potassium nitrate.

 Black powder burns so rapidly that it actually explodes even with minimal confinement and unlike modern smokeless powders it is classed as an "explosive".
 Other than for historical recreational shooting and the manufacture of some types of blank ammunition, black powder is not in general use any more, and with the recent "anti-terror" controls it is getting more difficult to obtain.